Live Preview | Yext Hitchhikers Platform

 You’ll want to click “Restart Live Preview” after any time you’ve updated dependencies, like if you run a Theme Upgrade.

-The Live Preview is one of the most powerful tools you have at your disposal as an Answers Admin so we cannot emphasize enough how important it is to feel comfortable using it.
+The Live Preview is one of the most powerful tools you have at your disposal as a Search Admin so we cannot emphasize enough how important it is to feel comfortable using it.
 Here are a few things that might happen and what you can do – don’t worry these are all expected!
-Some of the detail below won’t make sense until you’re more familiar with how Answers works so don’t worry if you’re a little lost.
+Some of the detail below won’t make sense until you’re more familiar with how Search works so don’t worry if you’re a little lost.
 If you’re having any issues using the live preview, we recommend referencing back here to troubleshoot.

 Yext Logo or 404